ofeksin/Furniture-shop-store/README.md

 ## Installation and usage:

 ### Backend:
-Open the "Server" directory and follow the instructions as seen below:
+Open the `Server` directory and follow the instructions as seen below:
 1.	```composer install```
 2. Create a new database
-3. Make a copy of ".env.example" and change the new file name to ".env"
+3. Make a copy of `.env.example` and change the new file name to `.env`
-4. Set the database connection details in .env file
+4. Set the database connection details in `.env` file

 	``` sh
 	 php artisan key:generate